BioComputingUP/STRPsearch/README.md

-# Bugfix/Refactoring branch

-# RepeatsDB-lite 2.0
+# STRPsearch
-RepeatsDB-lite 2.0 is a specialized tool designed for rapid and precise identification and mapping of structured tandem repeats in proteins (STRPs).
+STRPsearch is a specialized tool designed for rapid and precise identification and mapping of structured tandem repeats in proteins (STRPs).

-## Bugfix/Checklist

-- [x] Fix usage
-- [x] Fix installation with pip
-- [x] Include -h and -v options
-- [x] Remove need to specify if structure exists
-- [x] Make keep tempfiles optional
-- [x] Implement functionality with supplied directory
-- [x] Implement functionality with PDB download
-- [x] Implement functionality with AlphaFold download
-- [x] Modified Dockerfile
-- [x] Fix usage with Docker

-## New bugs found
-- Supplying .cif files returns ```The query file format is ambiguous for query XXXX.cif_U```.
-The added **_U** I do not know why or how it happens.
-- In the logic for the savgol_filter window_size needs to be the same or lower than the length of x.
-Corrected that to be that if window_size > len(x) => window_size == len(x)

 ## Getting Started